Spoilers For Thursday’s ‘General Hospital’: Oscar Has Another Crisis And Kim Gets Bad News

 Fans may need to brace themselves for Thursday’s episode of General Hospital.
 Spoilers tease that there are intense developments on the way with bad news on the horizon.

 As viewers saw during Wednesday’s show, Josslyn and Oscar shared some heartfelt moments on the bridge as they pledged their love to one another.
-The teens had even checked to see if they could get a marriage license, and instead settled on putting a lock representing their relationship on the bridge.
+The teens had even checked to see if they could get a marriage license and instead settled on putting a lock representing their relationship on the bridge.

 Unfortunately, General Hospital spoilers from the sneak peek for the April 4 show indicate that this bridge encounter will go alarmingly awry.
 The sneak peek shows that Josslyn will be on her hands and knees peering over the side of the bridge as she calls on her phone for paramedics.